2.

 These chapters provide a detailed enumeration of the specific duties assigned to both the Levites and the priests within the religious structure of ancient Israel, emphasizing their roles in the service of God and the maintenance of the Tabernacle.

-The material we covered today does not lend itself naturally to life lessons since it contains mainly information about the way God organized His people for camping and for travel.
+The material we covered in this chapter does not lend itself naturally to life lessons since it contains mainly information about the way God organized His people for camping and for travel.
 However, there is always something to learn from studying God's word.
 Here are a few lessons for us that we can glean from this section of the book of Numbers.

 1. Importance of Organization and Orderliness